Antonia Prifti: Mixed martial arts career

-Prifti made her professional mixed martial arts debut on January 29, 2022, at Vendetta Fight Nights in Istanbul, Turkey against Sabriye Sengül for the vacant flyweight title.
-She won the fight by technical knockout in the second round, she landed a head kick and followed with punches on the ground to force the stoppage.
+Prifti made her professional mixed martial arts debut on January 29, 2022, at Vendetta Fight Nights in Istanbul, Turkey, against Sabriye Şengül for the vacant flyweight title.
+She won the fight by technical knockout in the second round after landing a head kick and following with punches on the ground to force the stoppage.

-For her third professional fight Prifti was scheduled to face Hélène Connart at Bushido 87 in Kraainem, Belgium, she had had previously defeated Connart under kickboxing rules a year prior.
-She won the fight by technical knockout in the first round, forcing the stoppage with a prolonged barrage of punches.
+For her third professional fight, Prifti was scheduled to face Hélène Connart at Bushido 87 in Kraainem, Belgium.
+She had previously defeated Connart under kickboxing rules a year earlier.
+Prifti won the fight by technical knockout in the first round after a prolonged series of punches forced the stoppage.